SMTorg/smt/README.md

 SMT is distributed under the New BSD license.

 To cite SMT 2.0: P. Saves and R. Lafage and N. Bartoli and Y. Diouane and J. H. Bussemaker and T. Lefebvre and J. T. Hwang and J. Morlier and J. R. R. A. Martins.
 SMT 2.0: A Surrogate Modeling Toolbox with a focus on Hierarchical and Mixed Variables Gaussian Processes.
-ArXiv preprint, 2023.
+Advances in Engineering Software, 2024.

 ```
-@article{saves2023smt,
+@article{saves2024smt,
          author = {P. Saves and R. Lafage and N. Bartoli and Y. Diouane and J. Bussemaker and T. Lefebvre and J. T. Hwang and J. Morlier and J. R. R. A. Martins},
          title = {{SMT 2.0: A} Surrogate Modeling Toolbox with a focus on Hierarchical and Mixed Variables Gaussian Processes},
          journal = {Advances in Engineering Sofware},